Dosage Form: injection, powder, lyophilized, for solution

 Of the total number of patients in Studies 1, 2 and 3, 62% were 65 years and older and 21% were 75 years and older.
 No overall differences in effectiveness were observed between these patients and younger patients.
 In addition there were no relevant differences in the frequency of adverse reactions observed in patients 65 years and older compared to younger patients.

-One case of overdose with azacitidine for injection was reported during clinical trials.
-A patient experienced diarrhea, nausea, and vomiting after receiving a single IV dose of approximately 290 mg/m2, almost 4 times the recommended starting dose.
+One case of overdose with azacitidine was reported during clinical trials.
+A patient experienced diarrhea, nausea, and vomiting after receiving a single intravenous dose of approximately 290 mg/m2, almost 4 times the recommended starting dose.
 The events resolved without sequelae, and the correct dose was resumed the following day.
 In the event of overdosage, the patient should be monitored with appropriate blood counts and should receive supportive treatment, as necessary.
-There is no known specific antidote for azacitidine for injection overdosage.
+There is no known specific antidote for azacitidine overdosage.

 Azacitidine Injection Description

-Azacitidine for injection contains azacitidine, which is a pyrimidine nucleoside analog of cytidine.
-Azacitidine is 4-amino-1-β-D-ribofuranosyl-1,3,5-triazin-2(1H)-one.
+Azacitidine for Injection contains azacitidine, which is a pyrimidine nucleoside analog of cytidine.
+Azacitidine is 4-amino-1-β-D-ribofuranosyl-s-triazin-2(1H)-one.
 The structural formula is as follows:

 The empirical formula is C8H12N4O5.
-The molecular weight is 244.20.
-Azacitidine is a white to off- white powder.
-Azacitidine was found to be soluble in dimethyl sulphoxide, sparingly soluble in water and insoluble in acetone and ethanol.
+The molecular weight is 244.
+Azacitidine is a white to off-white solid.
+Azacitidine was found to be insoluble in acetone, ethanol, and methyl ethyl ketone; slightly soluble in ethanol/water (50/50), propylene glycol, and polyethylene glycol; sparingly soluble in water, water saturated octanol, 5% dextrose in water, N-methyl-2-pyrrolidone, normal saline and 5% Tween 80 in water; and soluble in dimethylsulfoxide (DMSO).

 Azacitidine Injection - Clinical Pharmacology